Hunger Innovation Fellowship

 Barriers Remain

 Ongoing local efforts to combat food insecurity have been significant.
 Many organizations gather resources and provide these resources to food insecure individuals and families.
 Still, barriers remain, including barriers to affordability, access, and awareness.
 We believe that those who are unserved or underserved by local resources remain so due to unfamiliar information, inconsistent eligibility, inconvenient resources, or inadequate treatment.
-Some may even avoid using food support services because they perceive these services are not meant for them.
-Many local organizations are addressing these barriers by combining their resources.
+Some may even avoid using food support serves because they perceive these services are not meant for them.
+Many local organizations are addressing these barriers by combing their resources.

 What Are Our Next Steps?